 The business interruption claim process can be significantly more complex than the claim process for a standard, property damage claim.
 Knowing what this process entails and how best to navigate the process and communicate with your insurance company is vital to protecting your business.

 An experienced business interruption lawyer from our team at McLaurin Law, PLLC, can help you understand the extent of your coverage and support you as you file your claim and pursue compensation.
-Call us at (713) 461-6500 or complete our online form to schedule a free consultation with an experienced Houston insurance lawyer.
+Call us at (713) 461-6500 or complete our online form to schedule a consultation with an experienced Houston insurance lawyer.

 McLaurin Law: when you need more than luck on your side.